jmwaigom/MySQL-Questions-and-Solutions/README.md

 ## Overview
 The questions in this project were sourced from Stratascratch, a platform that hosts past interview questions for MySQL and other languages such as Python.
 Below are a few select questions that I have attempted.
 Some of the concepts that I have demonstrated include CTEs, subqueries, window functions and joins.
-For each question, I have included a snapshot of the table(s) used, a solution and a snapshot of the result/outcome of the query.
+For each question, I have included a snapshot of the table(s) used, a solution code and a snapshot of the result/outcome of the query (in green background).

 ### Table of Contents
 [Question 1](#question-1) : Average Age of Claims by Gender \